Palestine Children's Relief Fund: 1991: Establishment

-2004–07: Attempted donation by the Holy Land Foundation, and Open Heart
+2004–2007: Attempted donation by the Holy Land Foundation, and Open Heart

 In 2004, the Holy Land Foundation—a group which was shut down by the United States government because it was suspected of funneling donations to terrorist organizations—attempted to make a donation of $50,000 to the PCRF.
 Steve Sosebee, president of the PCRF, said at the time that if the PCRF received the donation, the money would be used to fund its relief services.
-That same year, the NBC television film Homeland Security featured a scene in which an investigator refers to the PCRF as a terrorist organization and "a front for Islamic Jihad".
+That same year, NBC televised the fictional film Homeland Security featuring a scene in which the PCRF is referred to as a terrorist organization and "a front for Islamic Jihad".
 As a result, Sosebee received numerous phone calls and e-mails asking about how the PCRF uses its funds.

 In 2006, the PCRF, in cooperation with the British Arts Council, produced the 22-minute documentary film Open Heart.
 Directed by Claire Fowler, the film is about a nine-month-old boy named Jamal with congenital heart disease, and the efforts by his family, a British surgeon, and the PCRF to provide him treatment.

-2009–present: Ongoing work
+2009–2020: Pediatric cancer units

 In 2009, al Masry died of cancer, and Sosebee moved to Palestine with his daughters.
 There, the PCRF built the first public pediatric cancer department in Bethlehem, and named it after al Masry.
 In 2016, Sosebee married pediatric oncologist Dr. Zeena Salman.
 In February 2019, the PCRF built a second cancer department, this time in the Gaza Strip.

+2021–present: Ongoing work

-During the 2021 Israel–Palestine crisis, online streamers and other online content creators on platforms such as Twitch and YouTube held fundraisers in support of the PCRF.
+During the 2021 Israel–Palestine crisis, online streamers and other online content creators on platforms such as Twitch and YouTube held fundraisers in support of the PCRF, most notably Vaush, who raised $292,284.71.
 On 17 May 2021, Israeli airstrikes damaged PCRF offices in Gaza City.
+In November 2023, the al-Rantisi hospital in Gaza City, which is run by the PCRF, was struck by an Israeli airstrike, killing eight people and damaging the building.